annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 ### Namespace

-The default namespace of a piece of code is the filename it was written in you can define your own namespace using "namespace" keyword examples
+The default namespace of a piece of code is the filename it was written in<br>
+you can define your own namespace using "namespace" keyword examples